 - 18-20 weeks: this appointment is for women who have agreed to a test for fetal structural anomalies.
 If the placenta is found to cover the internal cervical os, the scan should be repeated at 32 weeks.

 - 25 weeks: this appointment is for nulliparous women and, as well as routine procedures (eg, BP check, proteinuria screening) should include measurement and plotting of symphysis-fundal height.

 NB: all appointments from this point should routinely include measurement and plotting of symphysis-fundal height.

-- 28 weeks: this appointment is for all pregnant women and, in addition to routine procedures, they should be offered another opportunity to screen for anaemia and atypical red cell allo-antibodies, investigate and treat haemoglobin <10.5 g/dL and offer anti-D prophylaxis for rhesus-negative women.
-Offer pertussis vaccination.
-(The temporary pertussis vaccination campaign for pregnant women began in September 2012.
-Offered to pregnant women between 28 and 38 weeks - ideally between 28 and 32 weeks inclusive.
-It is in response to rising numbers of neonates getting whooping cough.)
+- 28 weeks: this appointment is for all pregnant women and, in addition to routine procedures, they should be offered another opportunity to screen for anaemia and atypical red cell allo-antibodies, investigate and treat haemoglobin <105 g/L and offer anti-D prophylaxis for rhesus-negative women.

 - 38 weeks: this appointment is for all pregnant women for all routine procedures to be performed.